 An event of eventAction type last update of RDAP database.

 The RDAP database (i.e. separate database used to generate the RDAP responses) MUST only include registration data (e.g., contact fields) synchronized from the Registry or Registrar database, as the case may be.
-For the absence of doubt, the RDAP service is one of the Registration Data Directory Services as defined in the RA and the RAA.
+For the absence of doubt, the RDAP service is one of the Registration Data Directory Services (RDDS) as defined in the RA and the RAA.
 In a case where the contracted party is querying its database directly, and therefore, using real-time data, the eventAction type last update of RDAP database MUST show the timestamp of the response to the query.

 Responses to domain name RDAP queries: